 David Hall, a family counselor who specializes in narrative therapy, spoke at Carson-Newman Friday, Feb.
 15.

-He works with youth and spoke on many topics, but the technology-saturated water that youth are swimming in was a major focus throughout the 6-hour interactive presentation.
-I missed one third of the presentation, but what I was present for gave me a lot of food for thought, and I share some thoughts here.
+He works with youths and spoke on many topics, but the technology-saturated water that youth are swimming in was a major focus throughout the 6-hour interactive presentation.

 Patience has changed, he says.
-For youth today, there are many areas of their lives in which they’ve never had to wait.
-Instant gratification is all over the place.
-As my friend Haridas Chandran, a high school physics teacher, described one of the major issues of having students do real science: science is not a one-touch process, and since his students, even the best ones, get so much so quickly, they can lack perseverance.
+But for youth today, in many areas of their lives they’ve never had to wait.
+Instant gratification all over the place.
+As my friend Haridas Chandran, a high school physics teacher, described the problem (in the context of doing science), science is not a one-touch process, and that makes it quite hard for youth.
 Like science, life is not a one-touch process, but when you can control so much so quickly–pick a song you want to hear, a video you want to see–the illusion of control grows strong.